How Long Does it Take To Run 100 Miles? (Average Per Level)

 World Records For 100 Miles Ultramarathons

-All of the following times are of course officially recorded times.
-I do suspect that some famous running tribes such as the Tarahumara people of Mexico. or the Kalenjin tribe of Kenya might have unconfirmed faster records for a few.
+Of course, all of the following times are officially recorded times.
+I do suspect that some famous running tribes, such as the Tarahumara people of Mexico or the Kalenjin tribe of Kenya, might have unconfirmed faster records for a few.

 Fastest 100 Miles Ultramarathon (Male)

-Sania Sorokin of Russia holds the current world record for the fastest man over 100 miles at 11 hours, 19 minutes, and 13 seconds.
-For a point of reference that is a 6:31 running pace over 100 miles.
+Sania Sorokin of Russia holds the current world record for the fastest man over 100 miles at 10:51:39… beating his own record of 11 hours, 19 minutes, and 13 seconds.
+For a point of reference, that is a 6:31 running pace over 100 miles.

 That’s just offensive!

-He broke the record held in 2019 by almost five minutes, dethroning Zach Bitter of the USA.
+His effort before this one broke the record held in 2019 by almost five minutes, dethroning Zach Bitter of the USA.
+Now he’s knocked himself off his own perch!

 Fastest 100 Miles Ultramarathon (Female)